Rakkun9/Rakkun9/README.md

  🔭 I’m currently working on Translation Site

- 🌱 I’m currently learning Angular, More Java, TailWindCSS and Astro!
+ 🌱 I’m currently learning **Angular, Java, TailWindCSS and Astro!**

-💬 Ask me about **Java, Angular, Astro, JavaScript, VideoGames and more! **
+💬 Ask me about **Java, Angular, Astro, JavaScript, VideoGames and more!**

 ⚡ Fun fact about me **I have a cat, his name is Michi**